 TORONTO, Ont. - Ontario Trucking Association (OTA) chief David Bradley and Ontario Transport Minister Jim Bradley (no relation) held a demonstration at Truck World to show how easy it is to set a truc...

-Transport Minister Jim Bradley (left) is pictured with Cummins' Adam Whitney and OTA president David Bradley (right) during a demonstration at Truck World.
+HOW IT'S DONE: Transport Minister Jim Bradley (left), Cummins rep Adam Whitney (middle) and OTA chief David Bradley, set a speed limiter at Truck World.